anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

           You may use `this link <../../_static/files/flow/how-tos/file-to-split.pdf>`_ to download a sample 10 pages PDF file.

-    *  -  Overlay pdf file content
+    *  -  PDF watermark document
-       -  The content of a file that will be overlayed
+       -  Raw content of the PDF file that will be used as a watermark.
-       -  You may use `this link <../../_static/files/flow/how-tos/overlay.pdf>`_ to download a sample 10 pages PDF file.
+       -  You may use `this link <../../_static/files/flow/how-tos/overlay.pdf>`_ to download a sample PDF file.

     *  -  Overlay position
        -  You can select one of the predefined layer for overlay rendering position.
 Available preset positions: